mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    posterior probabilities.
 Less iterations may work, but at the risk of lower accuracy.

--  **Burn-In:** Because the MH sampler many not have stabalized in the first few iterations, a "burn-in" period is defined.
+-  **Burn-In:** Because the MH sampler many not have stabilized in the first few iterations, a "burn-in" period is defined.
 Samples obtained in this "burn-in" period are discarded, and do not count towards estimates.